Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Purchase Management.md

 ### Version 1.1.0 (released on Sep 12, 2017)

+Update creating a new Purchase order

 <a href="#p2">Allow to import CSV when delivery/receipt/transfer items in Purchase Order</a>

 ### Version 1.0.1 (released on Jul 13, 2017)

+Improve view Purchase order

+Choose base currency automatically when create new PO

 <a href="#p1">Allow to assign product to many suppliers in product edit page</a>